 The money issues we experienced involved the lack of common sense,

-compassionate, adequate healthcare in our system in America today.
-The vital need of survivors to purchase expensive devices in order to simply walk without falling are denied coverage for insane reasons, like they’re “experimental, overpriced, unnecessary.”
+compassionate, adequate healthcare in our system in American system today that chooses profits over patient care.
+However, once I was eligible for Medicare, the road for coverage was much easier.
+Not perfect since they limit the number of therapy sessions "allowed;" but it's much better than the profit-driven insurance market!
+For instance, the vital need of survivors to purchase expensive devices in order to simply walk without falling are denied coverage for insane reasons, like they’re “experimental, overpriced, unnecessary.”
 All untrue, unkind, and unfair.

 My personal opinion is two-fold: